AI-powered cybersecurity platform Vectra AI raises $130M

 According to Markets and Markets, the security orchestration, automation, and response (SOAR) segment is expected to reach $1.68 billion in value this year, driven by a rise in security breaches and incidents and the rapid deployment and development of cloud-based solutions.
 Data breaches exposed 4.1 billion records in the first half of 2019, Risk Based Security found.
 This may be why 68% of business leaders in a recent Accenture survey said they feel their cybersecurity risks are increasing.

-Vectra was founded in 2010 by James Harlacher, Marc Rogers, and Mark Abene, and the company provides AI-powered network detection and response services.
+Vectra was founded in 2012 by Hitesh Sheth, and the company provides AI-powered network detection and response services.
 Vectra’s platform sends security-enriched metadata to data lakes and security information and event management (SIEM) systems while storing and investigating threats in this enriched data.

 The aforementioned metadata is wide-ranging but includes patterns, precursors, account scores, saved searches, host scores, and campaigns.
 It’s scraped from sensors and processing engines deployed across cloud environments, where the sensors record metrics from traffic and ingest logs and other external signals.